mbudisic/MA321-Clarkson-F19/syllabus.md

 Students are expected to read the textbook **ahead** of the lecture.
 The lectures will assume that students have read at least once through the listed chapters.
 The preparation will be tested through [Journals](./journal.html).

+I suggest that you **take some amount of time during the weekend** and complete the readings and journal questions.
+That way you won't risk running out of time during the week, and you'll need only a quick skim before the class to get up to speed.

 #### Participation and Note-taking

+During class, you should expect to work actively.
+I will assume you have completed the assigned readings for the class and I will strive not to go over every detail from the textbook.
+Rather, we'll work on problems, discuss questions, etc.

+**Do not be surprised if you have to work in pairs, on the blackboard, etc. ** Despite its reputation, mathematics is a collaborative discipline.
+Most of your time thinking about this class will likely be spent alone.
+We'll use the class time to work together.

+You will need a notebook (preferrably physical), and a (thin) **three-ring binder**.
+You will complete your journal entries on a three-holed paper, and after I check you off, you'll file the required pages into your binder.

 #### Homeworks